 Recent Regulatory Developments in Mortgage Enforcement, Consumer Protection and Competition Law Related to the Financial Sector, Annual Workshop for In-house Counsels at OTP Bank Group, Budva, Montenegro (Sept.
 13, 2013)

-Legal and regulatory changes related to the financial sector on the following areas: EU Law, Banking and Financial Law, Real Estate Law and Mortgages, Secured Transactions, Consumer Protection and Competition Law, approx. 50 workshops and talks at OTP Bank Plc, Budapest (2007-14)
+Legal and regulatory changes related to the financial sector on the following areas: EU Law, Banking and Financial Law, Real Estate Law and Mortgages, Secured Transactions, Consumer Protection and Competition Law, approx. 50 workshops, roundtables, and talks at OTP Bank Plc, Budapest, Hungary (2007-14)